caddyserver/website/src/docs/markdown/api.md

 Each entry in the JSON array is a configured [upstream](/docs/json/apps/http/servers/routes/handle/reverse_proxy/upstreams/) stored in the global upstream pool.

 - **address** is the dial address of the upstream.
 For SRV upstreams, this is the `lookup_srv` DNS name.
 - **healthy** reflects whether Caddy believes the upstream to be healthy or not.
 Note that "health" is a distinct concept from "availability".
-A healthy backend might not be available to proxy to, but an unhealthy backend will always be unavailable.
+An unhealthy backend will always be unavailable, but a healthy backend might not be available.
 Health is a global characteristic regardless of specific reverse proxy handler configuration, whereas availability is determined by the configuration of the specific reverse proxy handler.
 For example, a healthy backend would be unavailable if the handler is configured to only allow N requests at a time and it currently has N active requests.
 The "healthy" property does not reflect availability.
 - **num_requests** is the amount of active requests currently being handled by the upstream.
 - **fails** the current number of failed requests remembered, as configured by passive health checks.